Oliver2552/SQL_Project/starting_with_questions.md

 In terms of impact, we can see from the first query than the first 5 rows, ordered in descending order show that just over half of the total revenue comes from the United States, more specifically ~$26m.

-This would pit the United States as a huge and imporant marketshare for this website.
+This would pit the United States as a huge and important marketshare for this website.